PauloxD/moovin-site/_pages/faq.md

 ## I found a bug, what do I do?
+If you are using the iOS app, you can submit a bug report by going to Settings > I found a bug.
+Then just fill in the information that you think will help me to find out what went wrong.

+You can always just post an app review with the bug.
+That's also fine :)

-Eventually, I will have an support email (and website for that matter), but for now, posting a app review with the bug is fine.
+Eventually, I will have an support email (and website for that matter).